ruthtempo/ruthtempo/README.md

 <h2 align="center">About Me</h2>
 ---

-* **I am currently...** working on building my portfolio :fire: & developing on a new App for a personal project
+* **I am currently...** working on building my portfolio :fire: & developing a new App for a personal project.
 * **I am often...** sipping matcha latte :tea: while brainstorming about new project ideas.
 * **I am currently learning...** as much as I can about ReactJS & Typescript.
 * **Next I'd like to learn...** more about UX/UI.